joker-eph/githubmove/GitHubMove.rst

 repository and to provide a single revision number.

 This umbrella repository will be read-only and periodically updated to record the above tuple.
-The proposed form to record this is to use git [submodules]_, possibly along with a set of scripts to help check out a specific revision of the LLVM distribution.
+The proposed form to record this is to use Git [submodules]_, possibly along with a set of scripts to help check out a specific revision of the LLVM distribution.